Sales process: definition

 You can then modify, add and delete steps according to the way you work and handle your business: if in your environment, you have less than a one in 10 chance of leading a lead to the signature, change the associated probability by 10%, and go to 5%.

-This information allows the Corymbus CRM to total and weight revenues.
-Month by month, case by business, it builds your past and forecast turnover.
+This information enables the Corymbus CRM to totalize and weight revenues.
+Month by month, deal by deal, it builds up your past and forecast sales.
 The monthly forecast graph available on the dashboard provides a summary.

 How to define your sales process